Linguistcoder/idiomaticity-instruction-data/README.md

 **STEP 1 — Fluency issues**
 Answer `y` if you found any fluency issues, then for each one:
 - Paste the problematic quote (or press Enter to skip)
-- Select a category: `g` grammar · `a` awkward phrasing · `p` punctuation · `w` word choice · `f` flow · `s` spelling · `t` translationese
+- Select a category: `g` grammar · `a` awkward phrasing · `p` punctuation · `w` word choice · `f` flow · `s` spelling · `t` translationese · `o` other language
 - Rate the severity 1–5
 - Write a short explanation

-**STEP 2 — Idioms / slang & additional notes**
+**STEP 2 — Idioms / slang / cultural references & additional notes**
-Note any idiomatic expressions or slang and whether they are used correctly.
+Note any idiomatic expressions, slang, or cultural references and whether each is used correctly.
 Add any other free-form observations.